Payroll - FAQs

 2. What if I miss the 11 a.m. submission deadline?

-If you miss the 11 a.m. reporting deadline, you will need to complete a paper timesheet and submit to your approver.
+If you miss the 11 a.m. reporting deadline, you should contact your approver immediately and request him/her to submit the time on your behalf before the approving deadline of 5 p.m. that same day.
+Otherwise, you will need to complete a paper timesheet and submit to your approver.
 Please have your supervisor submit the timesheet on your behalf to email@example.com, preferably with a Timesheet subject.
 Paper timesheets will be processed on the next pay cycle (after Payroll receives the timesheet).

 3. Why didn't I receive overtime when I used benefit (PTO) time in the same week?